Checking Accounts Landing Page Redesign

 5. Wireframe

-6. User testing phase l (See UX Research section for details)
+6. User testing phase l (See UX Research section for all the juicy details)

 7. Prototype